sylefeb/Verilog-Playground/README.md

 1110 | dsp | | (depth of stacks) | |
 1111 | NU<T | | < (unsigned) | |

+*I am presently unable to add any further J1+ CPU alu operations to the j1eforth code, as the compiled ROM is no longer functional.
+Some assistance to add further instructions would be appreciated.
+I was thinking of - > u> negate abs max min 2* 2/ as these will be simple to add to the J1+ ALUOP case block.*

 ### Memory Map

 Hexadecimal Address | Usage